joelmaier/mixscatter/docs/getting_started/scattering-models.md

 The [`Particle`](
-../api/scatteringmodel_api.md#mixscatter.scatteringmodel.Particle) class provides methods for displaying the scattering length density profile and for calculating the scattering amplitude and the formfactor of a single constructed particle:
+../api/scatteringmodel_api.md#mixscatter.scatteringmodel.Particle) class provides methods for displaying the scattering length density profile and for calculating the scattering amplitude and the form factor of a single constructed particle:

 ```python
 profile = particle.get_profile(distance)